It is essential that the district maintain a classroom environment that allows teachers to communicate

 The comprehensive written code of conduct of the district is composed of this policy and includes,

-student and the parents/guardians of every student at the beginning of each school year and will be
+parents/guardians of every student at the beginning of each school year and will be available in the

 These policies, regulations and procedures will apply to all students in attendance in district